bugnificent/jmeter-test/README.md

 ⚠️ **Warning:** Before dive into the Database Management
 - Since i used MySQL just today after decades, some instructions may be unclear about SQL management.
 I was able to connect DB but i was not able to update my database from web app changes.
-Since this test doesnt rely on the database, you can easily skip database parts.
+Since this test doesnt rely on the database, you can easily skip database parts. i will mark unnecessary lines. with ℹ️
 ## Dependencies 📦

 1. **Apache Tomcat 9.0.100:**  The web server environment.
     * Download: [https://archive.apache.org/dist/tomcat/tomcat-9/v9.0.100/bin/apache-tomcat-9.0.100-windows-x64.zip](https://archive.apache.org/dist/tomcat/tomcat-9/v9.0.100/bin/apache-tomcat-9.0.100-windows-x64.zip)
     * Extract the zip file to your desired location (e.g., `C:\apache-tomcat-9.0.100`).
 We'll refer to this as `$CATALINA_HOME` from now on.

-2. **MySQL Community Edition:** The database server.
+2. ℹ️ **MySQL Community Edition:** The database server.
     * Download: [https://dev.mysql.com/downloads/mysql/](https://dev.mysql.com/downloads/mysql/) (Download and install the appropriate version for your operating system.)
     * After installation, create a database named `jpetstore`.
 You can use MySQL Workbench or the command line for this.

-3. **MySQL Connector/J 8.2.0:** The JDBC driver for connecting to the MySQL database.
+3. ℹ️ **MySQL Connector/J 8.2.0:** The JDBC driver for connecting to the MySQL database.
     * Download: [https://dev.mysql.com/downloads/connector/j/](https://dev.mysql.com/downloads/connector/j/) (Choose the platform-independent "Platform Independent" version as a `.zip` or `.tar.gz` and extract it)
     * Copy the `mysql-connector-j-8.2.0.jar` (or similar file name depending on the downloaded version) from the extracted folder to `$CATALINA_HOME/lib`.